togakangaroo/togakangaroo.github.io/about.md

 ## Bio

 I am a software developer, speaker, teacher, writer, and comedian with an interest in the various techniques that can make software simple, extensible, and communicative.
-I'm the owner of Humble Pi Software and currently a senior developer with [Surge Consulting Group](http://www.surgeforward.com/).
+I'm the owner of Humble Pi Software and currently a Director of Development with [Surge Consulting Group](http://www.surgeforward.com/).
 I teach and help build curriculum with [Operation Spark](https://operationspark.org/).
+I mentor with [Operation Code (unrelated)](https://operationcode.org/).
 I speak regularly on Javascript, C#, MVC, testing, interviewing, etc at conferences, usergroups, and to my cat.

 [Find me on Twitter](https://twitter.com/togakangaroo) or try out the Disqus forms on my posts and let me know if they work.
 In general, it's not very hard to find a way to contact me.